"For there is one God, and there is one mediator between God and men,

 Acts of the Apostles 19:1-6

 Eucharistia means thanksgiving, and the Eucharist is the "source and summit of the Christian life."
 St. Justin Martyr described the Eucharistic Liturgy in 155 AD in his First Apology.
 The Paschal mystery of Christ is celebrated in the liturgy of the Mass (or Divine Liturgy in the East), which consists of the Liturgy of the Word and the Liturgy of the Eucharist.
-The Eucharist is the principal sacramental celebration of the Church, established by Jesus at the Last Supper, in which the mystery of our salvation through participation in the sacrificial death and glorious resurrection of Christ is renewed and accomplished.
+The Eucharist is the principal sacramental celebration of the Church, established by Jesus at the Last Supper, in which the mystery of our salvation through participation in the sacrificial death, Resurrection, and Glorious Ascension of Christ is renewed and accomplished.
 The word "Mass" comes from the Latin missa, as it refers to the mission or sending forth of the faithful following the celebration, so that they may fulfill God's will in their daily lives.

 Jesus died once on the cross in sacrifice for our sins (Hebrews 9:25-28).
 But Jesus is present for all time, as he is the eternal Son of God.
 What he did once in history also then exists for all eternity.
 What happened in time goes beyond time.
 In the heart of Jesus he is always giving himself to the Father for us, as he did on the Cross.
 When we celebrate the Mass, the sacrifice of the cross, that happened once in history but is present for all eternity, that same reality is made present in mystery.